Renaud Camus: Influential gay writer (1978–1995)

 After settling back in Paris in 1978, Camus quickly began to circulate among writers and artists the likes of Roland Barthes, Andy Warhol and Gilbert & George.
 Known exclusively as a novelist and poet until the late 1990s, Camus received the Prix Fénéon in 1977 for his novel Échange, and in 1996 the Prix Amic from the Académie Française for his previous novels and elegies.

 Called retrospectively by some English-language media an "edgy gay writer", Camus published Tricks in 1979, a "chronicle" consisting of descriptions of homosexual encounters in France and elsewhere, with a preface by the philosopher Roland Barthes; it remains Camus's most translated work.
 Tricks and Buena Vista Park, published in 1980, were deemed influential in the LGBT community at that time.
 Camus was also a columnist for the French gay magazine Gai pied.
 This period of Camus's life has led the American magazine The Nation to label him a "gay icon" who "became the ideologue of white supremacy", although Camus had rejected the concept of "homosexual writer" by 1982.

 Camus was a member of the Socialist Party during the 1970s and 1980s, and he voted for François Mitterrand in 1981, winner of the French presidential election.
 Thirty-one years later, during the 2012 presidential campaign, he dismissed the party with the following remark: "The Socialist Party has published a political program titled Pour changer de civilisation ("To change civilization").
 We are among those who, to the contrary, refuse to change civilization."

 In 1992, at the age of 46, using the money from the sale of his Paris apartment, Camus bought and began to restore a 14th-century castle in Plieux, a village in Occitanie.
-In 1996, he had the epiphany which he said led to the concept of the "Great Replacement".
+In 1996, he had the epiphany which he said led to the concept of the Great Replacement conspiracy theory.
 As of 2019, Camus still lives in the castle.
 Because he received government funding to assist in the restoration of the castle - which included the rebuilding of a 10-story tower removed in the 17th century - Camus is required to open it to the public for a part of the year.